leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 Since all actions on the Gno.Land blockchain must be detereministic, we are unable to use the native Go `map` functionality to store our data.
 This is why we are using custom-built [AVL trees](https://docs.onbloc.xyz/docs/packages#avl), and expose a classic `get/set` API to the developer.

-We also have a `init()` function which will run upon deployment of the Realm.
+We also have a `init()` function which will run upon deployment of the realm.
 Upon deployment, we are simply instantiating the AVL tree that will store all of our Whitelist instances.

 Moving on:

 ```
 func NewWhitelist(name string, deadline int64, maxUsers int64) (int, string) {